 FCCLA Attends Fall Leadership Workshop

-7 Students from the Plainview FCCLA Chapter recently attended the Nebraska Family, Career, and Community Leaders of America Fall Leadership Workshop in Kearney.
-This annual event was held on Monday, September 20, with over 600 student members and chapter advisers registered for the conference.
-The state theme for this year is ‘Endless Opportunities,’ which encourages members to discover all aspects of FCCLA to further their opportunities.
-Attending from Plainview were Shayla Jacobsen, Brooke Forbes, Callie Pulis, Makayla Shonebarger, Averi Waldow, Weston Hoffman, and Maddisen Goracke.
+Four Students from the Plainview FCCLA Chapter recently attended the Nebraska Family, Career, and Community Leaders of America Fall Leadership Workshop in Kearney.
+This annual event was held on Monday, September 19, 2022, with nearly 600 student members, chapter advisers, and guests from over 70 chapters statewide attending the conference.
+Attending from Plainview were Shayla Jacobsen, Averi Waldow, Weston Hoffman, Kaydance Maertins and Adviser Ronita Jacobsen.

 In the afternoon, participants had the opportunity to attend various breakout sessions presented by partner organizations.
-Nebraska FCCLA was excited to include content from Project Extra Mile, First Five Nebraska, and Jana’s Campaign to provide more information about reducing alcohol-related harm, advocacy, and preventing teen dating violence, respectively.
-The State Officers also presented additional sessions on community service, competitive events, opportunities in FCCLA, and resources to assist chapters.
+Nebraska FCCLA was excited to include content from Addressing Human Trafficking, Harvest of the Month & Other Farm to School Opportunities in Nebraska, and Everyone Can Do Something: Engaging with Vulnerable Populations in the Community to provide more information about how students can address human trafficking, connecting schools with locally grown foods, and how to make a positive impact, respectively.
+The State Officers also presented additional sessions on Alumni and Associates, what CTE is, opportunities in FCCLA, and how to be a better leader.

-New member Weston Hoffman found the conference a great way to learn more about FCCLA and its programs.
-“The icebreakers and energizers they had between session were really fun and a great way to meet people from around the state,” he said.
-Brooke Forbes and Shayla Jacobsen found their Chapter Leader sessions helpful.
-They stated that, “Keynote speaker Ashley held a session that was filled with ideas and activities on how to engage chapter members and encourage them to be a part of activities.”
+New member Kaydance found the conference a great way to learn more about FCCLA and its programs.
+“The icebreakers and energizers they had between session were really fun and a great way to meet people from around the state,” she said.
+Shayla Jacobsen found her Chapter Leader sessions helpful.
+She stated that, “My President session was filled with ideas and activities on how to engage chapter members and encourage them to be a part of activities.”